JoergBitzer/AudioDevOrga/installReadMe.md

 Build the Juce tools (From JUCE Readme.md).
 DemoRunner is a nice demo of several Juce possibilities, AudioPluginHost is a simple but very useful debugging host for AU and VST.
 Using Projucer is the alternative way to manage JUCE projects.
 If you stay with me and CMake, you don't have to build Projucer.

-* Change to the JUCE path: cd /path/to/JUCE
+* Change to the JUCE path: cd /path/to/JUCE (e.g C:\AudioDev\Juce in Windows) (in a terminal window (to open a terminal in VSCODE: Crtl+Shift+p and enter 'new terminal', the command 'Create new terminal' should be available in the given list of commands))
 * Build Debug versions
 ```console
     cmake . -B build -DJUCE_BUILD_EXAMPLES=ON -DJUCE_BUILD_EXTRAS=ON